ncasiraghi/preprocessing_data_Gandellini/README.md

 # Pre-process Haloplex WES PE Illumina data
-### scripts to merge and generate BAM file from multiple sequecning runs [ from raw fastq to gatk-processed BAM ]
+### scripts to merge and generate BAM file - from raw fastq to gatk-processed BAM -

 Here is reported an example for a sample.